Table of Contents

 Syntax in PO files

-Transifex needs the PO files that are uploaded to Transifex to be syntactically correct.
+Transifex needs the PO files uploaded to Transifex to be syntactically correct.

 You can check a PO file for syntax errors by running the command: